THESPRYGUY/Project_agent_NEO/README.md

 - `items[]`: Name, Version, Status, Allowlisted, Notes for each applied overlay action.
 - `rollback`: `{ supported: true, last_action: 'none'|'rollback', ts: 'ISO8601' }`.

-In the UI, a “View overlays” button appears on the Last-Build banner when `items.length > 0`.
-Clicking opens an accessible modal (keyboard/ESC/focus-trap) with a table of overlay items and a “Copy overlay JSON” action. `/last-build` response headers remain strict: `Cache-Control: no-store`, `X-NEO-Intake-Version: v3.0`.
+In the UI, a â€œView overlaysâ€ button appears on the Last-Build banner when `items.length > 0`.
+Clicking opens an accessible modal (keyboard/ESC/focus-trap) with a table of overlay items and a â€œCopy overlay JSONâ€ action. `/last-build` response headers remain strict: `Cache-Control: no-store`, `X-NEO-Intake-Version: v3.0`.

 ### Run the intake app locally